SandwichMan5/suika3/README.md

 A sample game is planned to be built in the end of March 2026.

 See the `game/` directory for:
-* Minimal demo project
+- Minimal demo project
-* Sample assets and NovelML snippets
+- Sample assets and NovelML snippets
-* SuikaScript usage patterns
+- SuikaScript usage patterns

 ---

 ### Why SuikaScript?

-* **Instant Iteration:** No compile cycles, no waiting.
+- **Instant Iteration:** No compile cycles, no waiting.
 The built-in JIT compiler runs your scripts immediately after editing, so you can tweak gameplay and see results in real-time.

-* **True Native Performance:** Run extensions at full speed on iOS, Android, and consoles.
+- **True Native Performance:** Run extensions at full speed on iOS, Android, and consoles.
 Even on platforms where JIT is restricted, you never have to sacrifice performance thanks to AOT.

-* **Sandbox Model:** Scripts cannot access arbitrary files/network.
+- **Sandbox Model:** Scripts cannot access arbitrary files/network.
 Only game assets and save data are accessible via engine-managed APIs.

-* **Smooth Store Approval:** Dramatically lower the risk of rejection.
+- **Smooth Store Approval:** Dramatically lower the risk of rejection.
 Since final builds consist of native code via AOT, you'll breeze through App Store and console certifications.

-* **Easy to Learn, Powerful to Use:** The JavaScript-inspired syntax is friendly for beginners, yet offers the deep flexibility experienced developers expect for complex systems.
+- **Easy to Learn, Powerful to Use:** The JavaScript-inspired syntax is friendly for beginners, yet offers the deep flexibility experienced developers expect for complex systems.

-* **Long-term Stability:** Because we develop the language in-house, you're shielded from breaking changes in upstream projects.
+- **Long-term Stability:** Because we develop the language in-house, you're shielded from breaking changes in upstream projects.
 We own and control the full stack, so your scripts stay compatible forever.

 ---

 ## Technical Overview

 If these specifications excite you, you're probably in the right place.

 Suika3 is not merely a wrapper around SDL combined with a scripting language.
 It features its own rendering and audio backends, and its own scripting language, positioning it as a fully independent game engine.

 ### Core Architecture

 Suika3 is based on `PlayField Engine`, a comprehensive 2D game engine.
 This means that Suika3 is fully extensible using the Playfield API.
-(Playfield Engine was actually developed just for Suika3.)
+(And Playfield Engine was actually developed just for Suika3.)

 ```
 +------------------------------+